maxmantz/redux-oidc/README.md

 `config` objects are objects required to create the token manager instances (see Usage).

 ### Silent refresh
-The `oidc-token-manager` & this middleware (since v1.1.11-beta1) support the silent refresh of tokens without redirection.
+The `oidc-token-manager` & this middleware support the silent refresh of tokens without redirection.
 This has the advantage that a visible redirect does not happen & that the redux state does not get lost when the browser leaves your app.
 In order to enable this, simply configure the config object to allow silent renew, like this:

         const tokenManagerConfig = {
           //...